 Taking Healthcare to the Homes of the world’s poorest

 There is a desperate need in rural Burundi where people are suffering and dying from easily treatable injuries and diseases, as help is either too far away or unaffordable.
-To address this need, this project will be establishing a Mobile Health Service (MHS), to employ locally trained nurses, and send them out into villages on bicycles to educate and treat those they can, and identify those who need higher levels of care.
+To address this need, this project has established a Mobile Health Service (MHS), employing locally trained nurses, and sending them out into villages on motorbikes to educate and treat those they can, and identify those who need higher levels of care.
 Where specialised health care is required, the MHS will operate a first-aid “ambulance” to transport people to and from medical clinics or hospitals which are often many hours’ walk away.

 To fully implement this vital service, significant costs will be involved.
-Initial costs include the purchase of a suitable 4WD vehicle (approx. AUD 10,000) and bicycles (approx. AUD 1000), with operating costs of training, wages and supplies of approx. AUD30,000 pa.
+Initial costs include the purchase of a suitable 4WD vehicle (approx. AUD 20,000) and motorcycles (approx. AUD 3000 each), with operating costs of training, wages and supplies of approx. AUD30,000 pa.
 The Mobile Health Service is backed by World Relief Australia and approved for tax-deductable status.

 Key Areas of Investment

 - Purchase of suitable 4WD vehicle(s) as first aid “Ambulances”

 - Employment of Burundian trained nurses

 - Education material for distribution to villagers